vannarho-fas/Vannarho-Risk-Engine---vre1.2/README.md

-# ORE
+# VRE

-The [Open Source Risk](http://opensourcerisk.org) project aims at establishing a transparent peer-reviewed framework for pricing and risk analysis that can serve as
+The Vannarho Risk Engine (VRE) is transparent peer-reviewed framework for pricing and risk analysis that is an extensible foundation for tailored risk solutions
-* a benchmarking, validation, training, teaching reference
-* an extensible foundation for tailored risk solutions

-Open Source Risk Engine (ORE) provides
+VRE provides
-* contemporary risk analytics and value adjustments (XVAs)
+* contemporary risk analytics and value adjustments
-* interfaces for trade/market data and system configuration (API and XML)
-* simple application launchers in Excel, LibreOffice, Python, Jupyter
 * various examples that demonstrate typical use cases
 * comprehensive test suites

-ORE is based on [QuantLib](http://quantlib.org), the open source library for quantitative finance, and it extends QuantLib in terms of simulation models, financial instruments and pricing engines.
+VRE is based on [QuantLib](http://quantlib.org), the open source library for quantitative finance, and it extends QuantLib in terms of simulation models, financial instruments and pricing engines.

-ORE is sponsored by [Acadia Inc](http://acadia.inc) as part of the firm's commitment to transparency in pricing methods and risk analytics applied in the industry.
-ORE is free/open software, provided under the Modified BSD License, which permits using and modifying the code base as well as incorporating it into commercial applications.
+VRE is free/open software, provided under the Modified BSD License, which permits using and modifying the code base as well as incorporating it into commercial applications.

 ## Documentation